seek-oss/logger/docs/eeeoh.md

 see subsequent sections for implementation guidance.

 `@seek/logger` currently auto-generates `ddsource` and `ddtags`.
-Reach out if you have a need to set values for these attributes.
+Reach out if you have a need to set custom values for these attributes.

 ### Automat workload hosting